 Some examples of connective sentences or topics to include in your Maths and Computer Science personal statement are:

 - “As my mathematical horizons widened, I began to wonder how the maths I had been studying could be applied to relevant and contemporary research and work.
 I found mathematics to be the cogs running computer science, and I became intrigued to explore computer science further…”

 From here, introduce different ways you have explored computer science, whether that be through reading books, completing online courses, attending lectures, or solving problems.
 See Project Euler for some really good problems that explore the interface between maths and computer science.

 - Alternatively, instead of beginning with mathematics, you could play maths and computer science against each other throughout your personal statement.
 For example, you could introduce an area of mathematics you are interested in, and then apply it to computer science.

 - If you do Computer Science A-Level, or have been on a computing course, you might want to begin with this.

-- “Whilst studying computer science, I began to realise the huge overlap the subject had with mathematics.
-I started further investigating how mathematics is used to design different programmes and algorithms, by reading “Concrete Mathematics,” and experimenting with different programming languages, such as Haskell and Scarla.”
+“Whilst studying computer science, I began to realise the huge overlap the subject had with mathematics.
+I started further investigating how mathematics is used to design different programmes and algorithms, by reading “Concrete Mathematics,” and experimenting with different programming languages, such as Haskell and Scala.”